Extra pearls in graph theory: Correction to 8.4.1

 \section{Correction to 8.4.1}

 There is an inaccuracy in the proof of Theorem 8.4.1 about stretchable planar graphs.
 Namely, in the planar drawing of $G-h$, the region $R$ might be unbounded.

 To fix this inaccuracy, one needs to prove a slightly stronger statement.
-Namely that any planar drawing of the maximal planar graph $G$ can be stretched.
-That is, given a planar drawing of $G$, there is a stretched drawing of $G$ and a bijection between the bounded (necessarily triangular) regions such that corresponding triangles have the same edges of $G$ as the sides.
+Namely that \textit{any planar drawing of the maximal planar graph $G$ can be stretched}.
+In other words, given a planar drawing of $G$, there is a stretched drawing of $G$ and a bijection between the bounded (necessarily triangular) regions such that corresponding triangles have the same edges of $G$ as the sides.